Suppression of Superconductivity and Electrostatic Side Gate Tuning in High Mobility SrTiO$_3$ Surface Electron Gas

 The expected location of the superconducting dome in STO 2DEGs is, broadly, within the $10^{13}$ - $10^{14}$ cm$^{-2}$ range.
 The optimal $T_\mathrm{c}$ of approximately 350 mK is typically found near $3 \times 10^{13}$ cm$^{-2}$ \cite{Jouan22}.
 In the ``underdoped" regime, superconductivity dies near $N_\mathrm{H} = 1$ - $2\times 10^{13}$ cm$^{-2}$ due to loss of coherence between weakly coupled superconducting puddles \cite{Prawiroatmodjo16,Chen18,Singh18}.
 In the ``overdoped" regime, $T_\mathrm{c}$ gradually decreases \cite{Jouan22}.
 But to the best of our knowledge, a gradual complete suppression of $T_\mathrm{c}$ from optimum to zero in this density regime has not yet been documented.

 The $5 \times 10^{13}$ cm$^{-2}$ lower bound of the electron density range that we were able to explore is well within the slightly ``overdoped" side of this dome.
 Robust superconductivity above 100 mK would be expected at this density in LaAlO$_3$/SrTiO$_3$ and ionic liquid gated SrTiO$_3$ surfaces.
 But we did not observe any signatures of superconductivity in any of our HPE-based 2DEG Hall bar devices or Van der Pauw samples.
-Fig. \ref{mainfig2}c shows flat and featureless $R_\mathrm{s}(T)$ traces measured across all devices and samples down to the dilution refrigerator base temperature.
-The $T_\mathrm{c}$ of these samples is labeled as zero in Fig. \ref{mainfig2}b.
+Fig. \ref{mainfig2}(c) shows flat and featureless $R_\mathrm{s}(T)$ traces measured across all devices and samples down to the dilution refrigerator base temperature.
+The $T_\mathrm{c}$ of these samples is labeled as zero in Fig. \ref{mainfig2}(b).
 Absence of meaningful resistance decrease with AC current excitation down to 1 nA was checked at base temperature.
 We emphasize that robust STO 2DEG superconductivity was contemporaneously measured on the same experimental setup.
-For comparison, Fig. \ref{mainfig2}c includes traces of superconducting transitions in ionic liquid gated SrTiO$_3$ single crystal and epitaxial SrTiO$_3$ thin film \cite{padhye26}.
+For comparison, Fig. \ref{mainfig2}(c) includes traces of superconducting transitions in ionic liquid gated SrTiO$_3$ single crystal and epitaxial SrTiO$_3$ thin film \cite{padhye26}.
+The measurement lines in the dilution refrigerator are filtered using a commercial multi-stage series of RC and LC low-pass filters (QDevil Qfilters) mounted at the mixing chamber stage with additional RC filters integrated onto the Qboard sample holder.

 The mechanism for the observed suppression of superconductivity is an open question, but the vertical confinement profile is an obvious important factor to consider.
 It is widely acknowledged \cite{Khalsa12,Chen16,Chen18} that most SrTiO$_3$ 2DEGs are not strictly two-dimensional, but rather quasi-two-dimensional with a sheet electron density of $10^{13}$-$10^{14}$ cm$^{-2}$ unevenly distributed across at least several unit cell layers.
 Vertical extent estimates vary widely: 1-10 nm from numerical modeling \cite{Khalsa12}, 0.65 $\mu$m from Hall mobility comparison between HPE 2DEGs and bulk Nb-doped STO \cite{04_takashi_wiley}, 4 nm from hydrogen ion penetration depth in STO \cite{22_yadav_arxiv}, 6-7 nm from quantum point contact subband magnetic field evolution in high mobility ionic liquid gated 2DEGs \cite{Mikheev23}, 5-10 nm in low mobility superconducting STO \cite{padhye26}.
 High mobility is typically associated with deeper confinement profiles that minimize surface disorder scattering \cite{Chen16}.
 A conservative lower bound for volume electron density in our device is $5\times10^{17}$ cm$^{-3}$, assuming $5\times10^{13}$ cm$^{-2}$ distributed over 1 $\mu$m thickness.
 The superconducting dome in uniformly-doped bulk SrTiO$_3$ extends into this range with $T_\mathrm{c} \approx$ 100 mK \cite{Lin13,Gastiasoro20}.
 So, a simple explanation of volume density being reduced below the onset of superconductivity is unlikely to apply.